 Program Description and Target Audience

-2) To augment institutional mentoring of Addiction Medicine fellows in the conduct of an Addiction Medicine research project by nationally recognized researchers (RAMS National Advisory Committee [NAC]) over a 2-year period.
+2) To augment institutional mentoring of addiction subspecialty physicians on research projects and career trajectories by nationally recognized researchers (RAMS National Advisory Committee [NAC]) over a 2-year period.

-4) To build a network of physicians trained in Addiction Medicine research by establishing a RAMS alumni network and providing guidance on research career development grant award applications (e.g., NIDA K awards).
+5) To build a network of physicians trained in Addiction Medicine research by establishing a RAMS alumni network and providing guidance on research career development grant award applications (e.g., NIDA K awards).